redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 ### Step 0.
 Prerequites

-The general prerequsites are identical to the [Havana QuickStart](QuickStartLatest), and in fact if you follow that guide right now you will end up with Ceilometer installed by default once your packstack run completes .
+The general prerequsites are identical to the [Havana QuickStart](QuickStartLatest), and in fact if you follow that guide right now you will end up with Ceilometer installed by default once your `packstack` run completes .

 However, if you are installing on a resource-constrained VM, some prior setup can make your life easier.
-The default & most feature-complete storage driver used by Ceilometer is mongodb, which on installation eagerly pre-allocates large journal files *etc*.
+The default & most feature-complete storage driver used by Ceilometer is `mongodb`, which on installation eagerly pre-allocates large journal files *etc*.
 This is normally not an issue, but the default service timeout of 90 seconds imposed by systemd *may* not suffice for this preallocation to complete on resource-starved VMs.
 However this can be easily worked around in that scenarion by preinstalling mongo with a modified startup timeout, as follows:

          sudo yum install -y mongodb-server mongodb
          sudo sed -i '/^`\[Service\]`$/ a\